 Q: What is the difference between the Emerging Leader Program and the Leadership Advancement Program?

-The Emerging Leader Program is delivered over a seven-month period, focusing on developing individual and organizational leadership skills, and applying those skills in a collaborative fashion to the common issues of diverse communities.
+The Emerging Leader Program is delivered over a six-month period, focusing on developing individual and organizational leadership skills, and applying those skills in a collaborative fashion to the common issues of diverse communities.

 The Leadership Advancement Program consists of 10 sessions, over the course of 1 year – with additional time committed to complete individual application and group assignments.
 The program is designed for individuals who are interested in leading for the common good.

 Q: How much time do participants need to commit?

 Emerging Leader Program consists of three, 4-day sessions.
 You should plan an additional one - two days per month to complete individual assignments and group projects.

 Leadership Advancement Program takes place in 9 sessions (31 days within 9 months).
 In addition, participants will work on projects and homework outside of the sessions.
 You should plan an additional one day per month to complete individual assignments and group projects.